2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music/007_Simulating_old_audio.md

 The Sega Master System is a quite famous 8-bit console, which had moderate success, and has a lot in common (hardware-wise) with the portable Sega GameGear and those similarities extend to the sound chip too.

-The sound chip used is an equivalent of the Texas Instruments SN76489 which features 3 channels dedicated to square/pulse waves + a noise channel.
+The sound chip used is an equivalent of the Texas Instruments SN76489 (also known as PSG) which features 3 channels dedicated to square/pulse waves + a noise channel.

 :::: trivia ::::
 To be precise, the ancestor of the Master System, the SEGA SG-1000, used a real TI-SN76489, while the Master System uses a "clone" integrated into its VDP (Video Display Processor).
+Also the Japanese version of the Master system had an FM synthesizer chip too!
+To be precise it was the Yamaha YM2413, which gave a sound similar to the newer Sega Genesis/MegaDrive.
+Sadly such chip was removed for the international release.
 ::::::::::::::::

 #### Sega Genesis/MegaDrive